All students interested in applying to the Arts Co-op Program must meet the below requirements and follow the application process.

 If you decide that you are unable to participate in the Arts Co-op Program, or if you are not selected, there are other on-campus resources to help with your career development and job search skills.
 Please consider the following:

-- UBC Centre for Student Involvement & Careers: Get career guidance, attend workshops, employer info sessions, and browse job postings.
+- UBC Career Centre: Get career guidance, attend workshops, employer info sessions, and browse job postings.

 - AMS Job Postings: Build your skills and experience through a range of roles, from student government, event planning, customer service, and more.